Covid-19 Mexico Overview

 Beginning January, 26th 2021, all passengers DEPARTING Mexico for the United States are now required to provide proof of a negative Covid-19 test administered within 72 hours of departure.
 But don’t worry.
 Testing is readily available at many locations as outlined below.
 We also suggest getting Travel Insurance in case you get a positive test and have to extend your stay a few days to get a negative test, though this seems to be very rare.
-Our visitors almost unanimously choose a Trawick International Safe Travels plan which was a Forbes top-rated travel insurance plan of 2021.
-Easily compare the different Trawick, Generali and other top travel insurance plans here.
+Our visitors almost unanimously choose either a Generali or Trawick International Safe Travels plan (both Forbes top-rated travel insurance plans of 2021), but you can easily compare quotes from all the top travel insurance plans here.

 If you visit Cancun, Tulum, Playa del Carmen, and Cozumel today, you can still have an exciting experience.
 As noted above, most tourist sights are now open and welcoming guests.
 Be prepared to wear a mask whenever around other people, but otherwise, the experience is similar to most years, only with far fewer tourists!

 Begin planning your visit here